ra312/bitrecs-subnet/README.md

 ## Problem
 Global e-commerce is an estimated 20T market with a ~15% CAGR.
 A large portion of online sales are directly attributed to onsite recommendations (e.g customers who bought x also bought y, bundled products, last minute checkout items etc).
 Famously, Amazon attributes 35% of their total online sales</a> to their proprietary recommendation engine.
 Unfortunately this engine is out of reach for most online retailers who are operating on smaller platforms (e.g Shopify, Woocommerce etc) which have their own recommendation solutions and widgets, often using older rules-based technology.

-This problem is a subset of the much larger General Recommendation space which powers most of the Internet today (think Netflix movie recommendations, TikTok reels, Google search suggestions, etc)
+This problem is a subset of the much larger General Recommendations space which powers most of the Internet today (e.g Netflix movie recommendations, TikTok reels, Google search suggestions, etc)

 We are addressing a more narrow but vital area of e-commerce - [onsite product recommendations for merchants](https://www.perplexity.ai/search/onsite-product-recommendations-PmY8e84GSxavnmdSW9934A)

 ## Solution

-Bitrecs taps the intelligence of Bittensor to generate realtime product recommendations for online merchants
+Tap the intelligence of Bittensor to generate realtime product recommendations for online merchants.

 Our first generation solution uses prompting and ICL to coerce recs from the latest LLMs.
-We believe LLM's are best suited for this task as they excel at cold-start, few/zero shot learning
+With a rapidly declining cost per token, we believe LLM's are well suited for this task as they excel at cold-start, zero/few shot learning

 <img src="docs/br_request1.png" alt="basic query" style="border: solid 3px #059669;"/>

+V1 uses a very basic prompt template but we expect it to evolve rapidly as miners are onboarded.
 Additionally, many LLM's have encoded valuable information about shopping cohorts, seasonality, brand affinities, customer journeys etc which we try to unlock using prompting.
-The recent advances in context window size has opened up the door for this type of solution as we essentially ask 'given this customer scenario and this set of products, pick Y next products the customer would buy.

-As we evolve this network we get closer to **1-to-1 marketing** which is viewed as the holy grail of marketing (imagine every product page you view on the web as personalized just for you, without being invasive or exploitive).
-Amazon is close to this experience but falls short in many areas - they often directly sell the same products their merchants sell and this arguably creates a conflict of interest when they recommend products.

-Smaller retailers need access to this technology to remain competitive, and our solution is built to work with existing onsite catalogs (we never recommend 3rd party products or divert traffic to other sites - this is critical to winning merchants trust)

 The solution has been designed to offer merchants a free and simple plugin that works out of the box, while hiding all the complexity and abstractions of Bittensor away from them so they can continue to focus on selling and running an online business.
-When merchant concerns met, subnet miners can remain focused on competing and evolving the prompting science to produce increasingly valuable and timely product recommendations.
+Subnet miners can focus on competing and evolving the prompting science to produce increasingly valuable and timely product recommendations.

+Validators provide the gateway to the miners, which send and collect requests through the network, scoring them and selecting a top candidate to return to the client.

 ## Product
-The subnet operates through an incentive mechanism where miners produce arrays of product SKUs from a given input SKUs, a catalog of store inventory and (when applicable) supplementary user order history.
+The subnet operates through an incentive mechanism where miners produce arrays of product SKUs from a given input SKUs, a catalog of store inventory and prompting.
 The protocol enables:

 - Easy integration for e-commerce shop owners through our plugins
-- Base miner class with support for several popular LLM models and providers
+- Base miner class with support for several popular LLM model providers
 - Validator API proxy for marshalling requests between e-commerce sites and the bittensor network

 ## Incentive